runemadsen/introduction-to-processing/README.md

 * Exercise: Make a `house` function that draws a house
 * Parameters
 * Exercise: Make a function that draws a house.
 Use it to draw it 3 different places.
-* MORE EXERCISES THAT USE IF/ELSE AND FUNCTIONS
+* Exercise: Make a function that draws a hittest button.
+Use it to draw 3 buttons with different labels

 ### Repetition

 * `for` loops
     - `for`
     - Show Paul Rand examples from Form
-    - Exercise: Draw a grid of rectangles across the screen
+    - Exercise: Draw a row of rectangles across the screen
     - Exercise: Make the 4th rectangle another color
     - Exercise: Make the highlighted rectangle another color
+    - Exercise: Make a grid of rectangles using two loops
 * `while` loops
 * Arrays and loops
+    - What is an array?
     - Exercise: Do a bar chart from array of numbers
+    - More exercises...

 ### Drawing graphs